chaoss/community/project-charter.md

 3. The output of all Project discussions, proposals, timelines, decisions, and status will be made open and easily visible to all.

+4. The current Project code of conduct can be found at (https://chaoss.community/about/code-of-conduct/)

 # **6. Budget and Funding**

 1. The GB will coordinate any budget or funding needs with The Linux Foundation.
 Organizations participating may be solicited to sponsor Project activities and infrastructure needs on a voluntary basis.